 How to pick the right health insurance plan

 With so many options, it's not easy to know which plan you should pick.
-What kind of plan should you pick?
+What kind of health insurance plan should you pick?
 What sort of deductible do you want?
 There are plenty of questions you should ask when considering a health insurance plan.

 First, take your time.
 "Don’t just jump on the first thing you friend or family member recommends or the big-name company you recognize" says Garrett Ball, president of Secure Medicare Solutions.
 "Those may be good options ultimately, but you need to do your own homework and remember that different situations make different plans more advantageous."

 Second, find someone who can help you find the right plan.
 "Make sure you're working with an agent find someone who can help you find the right plan.
 "Make sure you're working with an agent who can respond to you, and who can guide you to making the best decision," says Reid Mathews, a Retired Income Certified Professional with Berry Financial Group.
 If you're working with a quality agent, they can provide you the service you deserve, as well as the best plan for the least amount of money.

 Ball agrees about the importance of finding a trustworthy agent.
 "It's a good idea to find a truly unbiased independent broker that can help you compare the plans and does not work for one specific insurance company," he explains.

 These are a few things you should consider when choosing your insurance provider.